-Getting home design projects done by yourself in Kingsport is easier than ever.
+Getting home design projects done by yourself in Bluff City is easier than ever.
 With resources easily available to you, many projects that used to be hard are now very doable by yourself.

 There are exceptions, though – jobs that may be cumbersome, time-consuming, or just too complex to DIY.
 One project that may be part of that category is installing DIY plantation shutters.

 These are just a couple of the issues that can arise when trying to install shutters as a DIY project.

 Though it may look easy at a glance, getting the precise window measurements for plantation shutters can be somewhat tricky.
 As one of our installers says, “There’s about a thousand wrong ways to measure windows, but only one right way.”
 There’s a good amount of ways windows can vary that can change the way you measure.

 Have you decided whether your shutters will be on an inside mount or an outside mount?
 How thick is the shutter frame you’re looking at and how far into the window opening does it need to sit?
 Which kind of frame is best for casement-in windows, swinging windows or sliding windows?